Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Data synthesis

 \section{Data synthesis}

-Since there is no previous work on crossing cuts puzzles, no data or benchmark results exists either.
-Part of our contribution here is a mechanism for data synthesis, as well as the first public dataset of crossing cut puzzles.
-Such synthesis tools and dataset facilitate both exploration of statistical properties of such puzzles and the experimental evaluation of reconstruction algorithms.
+Since there is no previous work on crossing cuts puzzles, no data or benchmark results exist either.
+Part of our contribution here is a mechanism for data synthesis, as well as the first public dataset of crossing cuts puzzles.
+Such synthesis tools and datasets facilitate both the exploration of valuable properties of such puzzles and the experimental evaluation of reconstruction algorithms.

-The synthesis process is based on a computational procedure that receives as input a description of the global shape $S$ (which could be crafted or random; see below) and the crossing cuts that dissect it $Cuts = \{c_1, \dots c_a\}$.
-It returns both the \textit{puzzle}, which can be given as input to reconstruction algorithms, and the \textit{ground truth solution} that can be used to evaluate performance of puzzle solvers.
-As discussed in Sec.\ref{sec:the_puzzle}, the puzzle is a bag of polygonal pieces $P=\{p_1, \dots p_n\}$, each represented properly by its vertices in some coordinate frame of reference, and the ground truth solution constitutes a representation of the matings $M$, as well as the Euclidean transformations $((R_1, t_1), \dots (R_n, t_n))$ that place the pieces correctly in the reconstructed puzzle.
+The synthesis process is based on a computational procedure that receives as input a description of the global polygonal shape $S$ (which could be specified by the user or selected at random; see below) and the crossing cuts $Cuts = \{c_1, \dots c_a\}$ that dissect it.
+It returns both the \textit{puzzle}, which can be given as input to reconstruction algorithms and the \textit{ground truth solution} that can be used to evaluate the performance of puzzle solvers.
+As discussed in Sec.\ref{sec:the_puzzle}, the puzzle is a bag of polygonal pieces $P=\{p_1, \dots p_n\}$, each represented properly by its vertices in some coordinate frame of reference.
+The ground truth solution constitutes a representation of the mating graph (and in particular, the set $M$ of its matings), as well as the Euclidean transformations $((R_1, t_1), \dots (R_n, t_n))$ that place the pieces correctly in the reconstructed puzzle (or equivalently, the coordinates of the vertices of all pieces).

 The process of synthesizing crossing cuts puzzles thus constitutes several aspects, all of which are described next for the sake of reproducibility.
+We note that pictorial puzzles are produced similarly to apictorial ones while the global polygonal shape is covered ahead of time by some pictorial content (e.g., from a user-provided image).